sphinx-doc/sphinx/Doc-26/library/xml.sax.reader.rst

 .. method:: InputSource.setByteStream(bytefile)

-   Set the byte stream (a Python file-like object which does not perform byte-to- character conversion) for this input source.
+   Set the byte stream (a Python file-like object which does not perform byte-to-character conversion) for this input source.

    The SAX parser will ignore this if there is also a character stream specified, but it will use a byte stream in preference to opening a URI connection itself.